 Adjective “Mother” Poem

 This is a fun spin on the acrostic poem.
-For this activity and Mother’s Day gift idea, the students choose from adjectives to create adjective poems that describes their mothers.
+For this activity and Mother’s Day gift idea, the students choose from adjectives to create adjective poems that describe their mothers.
 However, they must choose the adjectives carefully so each word has the letters to spell out mother.
 The students will then arrange the words so the “mother” is lined up, underline or highlight the letters in “mother” and then decorate the paper.

 Top 10 Lists

 My students love making lists!
-You can have your students to generate a Top 10 list of things they love about their mom.
+You can have your students generate a Top 10 list of things they love about their mom.
 Other top 10 ideas could be Top 10 Moments with Mom, Top 10 Things My Mom Does Best, Top 10 Reasons My Mom is the Best, or Top 10 Things I Love About My Mom.
 As a class, you could even brainstorm a list of Top 10 categories and have students choose their favorites.

 One of my go-to Mother’s Day gift ideas is definitely coupon books.
 My students absolutely love making these each year.
 For this activity, the students cut coupons, color the graphics, and then make a mini booklet for their moms or loved ones (both versions are included in the resource).
 Most of the coupons are pre-made but there are a few generic ones that the students can fill in with their own ideas.

 Have your students bring in a photo of them with their moms or important women in their lives.
 Use the photo for inspiration for your students to write heartfelt letters to their mothers.
-You can use this as an opportunity to review general letter writing rules regarding salutations (Dear. . .,) and closings (Love. . .,), but ultimately, let them share their own personal reflections and feelings with their mothers.
+You can use this as an opportunity to review general letter-writing rules regarding salutations (Dear. . .,) and closings (Love. . .,), but ultimately, let them share their own personal reflections and feelings with their mothers.

 Mother’s Day Coloring Page